Tr6nt0/Batune_Bot/README.md

 # robo-mika
 Question of the Day Discord Bot.
 Free to use, but credit to kevmuri would be nice.
 Simply selects a question randomly and posts it at a scheduled time.

+Create a bot in the Discord Developer Portal with message content intent toggled ON.

 Using your favorite text editor, create CONFIG.py in the repo directory with the following content.
 ```
 DISCORD_TOKEN = <bot token>